Tips for Skin Care in Diabetes

-Good Skin Care is a must for people suffering from Diabetes.
+Skin care is a must for people with Diabetes.

-Few tips to help to keep the skin healthy and in preventing skin conditions in diabetes:
+Few tips for good skin care to keep the skin healthy; preventing skin conditions in diabetes:

 3. Keep the skin dry and clean.

-14. Use room humidifier, to add moisture to the heated indoor air to prevent dry skin when the temperature drops.
+19. Use room humidifier; add moisture to the heated indoor air to prevent dry skin when the temperature drops.

-22. Use sunscreen with a SPF of 30 or higher to protect your skin from sun.
-Wear warm gloves and shoes during the colder months.
+20. Use sunscreen with a SPF of 30 or higher to protect your skin from sun.
+Wear warm gloves and shoes during colder months.

 21. After bath, apply standard skin lotion; avoid putting lotion in between the toes as the excess moisture can enhance the growth of fungus.